agpetit/RGBDTracking/readme.md

 sudo apt-get install nvidia-384-dev
 ```

 Cuda 7.0 supports up to gcc-4.8 compiler.
-Install it (assuming you have gcc-5 already installed):
+Install it, assuming you have gcc-5 already installed and used to install the previously mentioned libraries:
 ```
 sudo apt-get install gcc-4.8 g++-4.8